Biostatistics, B.S.

 Total Credits120-125

-Pre-Medical and Medical Scholars Students must consult with their academic advisor, and with SLU's Office of Pre-Health and Pre-Law Studies to ensure the proper pre-medical course registrations.
+Pre-medical and Medical Scholars students must consult with their academic advisors, and with SLU's Office of Pre-Health and Pre-Law Studies to ensure the proper pre-medical course registrations.

 Program Notes